 Optimize your current MRO inventory.

 A strategy that involves balancing the amount of working capital that's tied up in inventory with service-level goals across multiple stock-keeping units (SKUs), inventory optimization (IO) ensures that the right amount of inventory is in the right place at the right time.
 Using advanced modeling techniques and IO software, companies can evaluate multiple inventory strategies, compare the outcomes of those strategies, and then make good decisions regarding their MRO inventory.
 By eliminating the need for paper-and-pad inventory counts, optimization can help firms prepare for potential emergencies without having to invest in excessive levels of MRO inventory.
-According to IO software provider Oniqua, leveraging technology tools, automated processes, and inventory management best practices to optimize MRO spares and consumables, asset-intensive organizations can expect to see 15 to 25 percent reductions in funds invested in safety stock; a five to 20 percent decrease in write-offs of surplus and obsolete stock; and 10 to 25 percent fewer stock-outs.
+According to IO software provider IBM®, leveraging technology tools, automated processes, and inventory management best practices to optimize MRO spares and consumables, asset-intensive organizations could see up to a 50 percent reduction in unplanned downtime related parts, up to a 40 percent reduction in inventory costs and up to a 35 percent savings in maintenance budgets.

 Outsource your inventory management.